Applicants for SAS(R)

 Initial Medical and Physical Criteria

-Volunteers with no military experience and those re-entering the services after 1 year are required to comply with the Initial Medical and Physical Criteria for joining the Army.
-You will be required to complete 2 online medical questionnaires.
-There are a number of conditions that will make a person permanently unsuitable for entry into the Army and these can be found in the AFCOForm 5 (downloadable from the right-hand column).
+Applicants with no military experience and those re-entering the services after 1 year are required to comply with the Initial Medical and Physical Criteria for joining the Army.
+You will be required to complete 1 online medical questionnaires.
+There are a number of conditions that will make a person permanently unsuitable for entry into the Army and these can be found in the online application form.

 Rehabilitation of Offenders Act 1974